John DeDakis

 In April 2010, DeDakis led writing workshops at The Writers' Institute at the University of Wisconsin-Madison and was the keynote speaker in May 2010 at the Scribblers' Retreat writers conference on St. Simons Island, Georgia.

 In recent years, DeDakis has been a popular workshop leader at the following writers' conferences: Sleuthfest (Florida), Killer Nashville (Tennessee), Pennwriters (Pennsylvania), Flathead River (Montana), Hampton Roads (Virginia), Bay to Ocean (Maryland), BooksAlive (Florida), Lakefly (Wisconsin).
 He returned to the Lakefly conference May 9-10, 2014 to be a keynote speaker.
+In 2013, DeDakis served as a judge for the Edgar Award for Best Mystery Novel (Hardcover).
+The winner, Ordinary Grace by William Kent Krueger, was announced May 1, 2014 at the Mystery Writers of America banquet in New York City.

 In the 1960s, DeDakis was an actor and performed in several productions at the La Crosse [Wisconsin] Community Theater where he won a Dionysos Award for his portrayal of Fleet Foot, a decrepit Indian guide in the musical spoof "Little Mary Sunshine."
 He played the role of Grandma in a production of Edward Albee's "The Sandbox" which placed first in a state-wide one-act play competition in Wisconsin.